trenthian/trenthian.github.io/index.md

 </div>

 <div class="card">
-Crustini would be nice instead of crackers.<br>
+Crustini would be nice instead of crackers<br>
-Pickles are nice.
+Pickles are nice
 </div>

 </div>